pgrepds/pgrepds/README.md

 My research interests lie in chromatic- and structural graph theory, mostly on the structure of graphs with certain forbidden induced subgraphs.
 In particular I am interested in the chi-boundedness of graphs, what structural relationships make a graph chi-bounded and how an efficient algorithm for constructing an optimal colouring can be derived from this relationships.

-I am also a software engineer by profession and work a lot with react, react-native and Java.
+I am also a software engineer by profession and work a lot with react, react-native and Java, although I’d love to work more with Rust and Go.

 Last but not least, I am a big advocate of free software and work a lot with the [Julia](https://julialang.org/) programming language and try to extend certain Julia libraries, especially in the area of graph theory and combinatorics.